dankamongmen/notcurses/USAGE.md

 // Replace the nccell at the specified coordinates with the provided wide char
 // 'w'.
 Advance the cursor by the character's width as reported by wcwidth().
-// On success, returns 1.
-On failure, returns -1.
-static inline int
-ncplane_putwc_yx(struct ncplane* n, int y, int x, wchar_t w){
+// On success, returns the number of columns written.
+On failure, returns -1. static inline int ncplane_putwc_yx(struct ncplane* n, int y, int x, wchar_t w){
   wchar_t warr[2] = { w, L'\0' };